Inflammatory Breast Disease

 Breast Abscess

-A breast abscess is a collection of pus within the breast lined with granulation tissue, most commonly developing from acute mastitis.
+A breast abscess is a collection of pus within the breast lined with granulation tissue.
+They most commonly develop secondary to acute mastitis.

 An important complication of drainage of a non-lactational abscess is the formation of a mammary duct fistula (a communication between the skin and a subareolar breast duct), which, whilst they can be managed surgically with a fistulectomy and antibiotics, can often recur.